sidenver/memeCluster/README.md

 *Step 3: Compute Distance Matrix*

 Run distanceW2V.py to calculate NeedleWunsch distance with word2vec and generate distance matrixes for all buckets and save them as csv files.
+If you comment out the two lines of code that load the word2vec model, you can have the vanilla NeedleWunsch algorithm.

 *Step 4: Run Hierachical Clustering Algorithm and Evaluate*